Tom Melvin

-Tom Melvin (born October 1, 1961) is an American football coach who is currently the tight ends coach for the Kansas City Chiefs in National Football League (NFL).
+Tom Melvin (born October 1, 1961) is an American football coach who is currently the tight ends coach for the Kansas City Chiefs of the National Football League (NFL).
 His cousin, Bob Melvin, is manager of the San Francisco Giants.

 Playing career

-Early years
+Early life

 Melvin attended Ellwood P. Cubberley High School in Palo Alto, California and lettered in football and soccer.
 He graduated from Cubberley High School in 1979.

 College

 Melvin attended San Francisco State University, where he played football as an offensive lineman.
 He graduated with a bachelor's degree in physical education.
 He earned a master's degree in educational administration while he coached at Northern Arizona University.

 Coaching career

 College

 Melvin's first coaching job was as a graduate assistant at San Francisco State University.
 He then coached at Northern Arizona University, where he tutored tight end Shawn Collins.

 After this, he coached at University of California, Santa Barbara.
 UCSB's offense was ranked fifth during Melvin's tenure in 1989, and Melvin coached five All-America selections.

 Following UCSB, Melvin coached at Occidental College for eight years, as offensive coordinator and offensive line coach.